 Frank Lloyd Wright Trail

-Tour 13 of Wright’s architectural gems at your own pace on the Frank Lloyd Wright Trail.
+See more than a dozen of Wright’s architectural gems at your own pace on the Frank Lloyd Wright Trail.
 This self-guided itinerary takes you all the way from Chicago and Oak Park to destinations throughout Illinois, including Kankakee, Springfield, Dwight, Hampshire, Rockford, Belvidere, and Geneva.
-Plan your tour.
+It’s the ultimate architecture buff road trip.